|Range||MDL||Method||Kit Catalog No.||Refill Catalog No.|

 Reference: D. F. Boltz and J. A. Howell, eds., Colorimetric Determination of Nonmetals, 2nd. ed., Vol. 8, p.
 304 (1978).

 The ferric thiocyanate method consists of ammonium thiocyanate and ferrous iron in acid solution.
 Hydrogen peroxide oxidizes ferrous iron to the ferric state, resulting in the formation of a red thiocyanate complex.
 Chlorine will not interfere with this method.
-Ferric iron and peracetic acid will interfere.
+Ferric iron, peracetic acid, and cupric copper will interfere.
 Results are expressed as ppm (mg/L) H2O2.

 With the DPD Method, hydrogen peroxide reacts with DPD (N, N-diethyl-p-phenylenediamine) in the presence of potassium iodide and ammonium molybdate to form a pink color.
 Various oxidizing agents such as halogens, ozone, and peracetic acid will produce high test results.
 Results are expressed as ppm (mg/L) H2O2.